 In the past, MLA’s focus has mainly been on campaign activities, but strategic partnerships like this help ensure beef and lamb stay front of mind throughout the year, rather than just at specific seasonal times.
 It’s important for us to be regularly engaging with our consumers to get them to consider beef and lamb meals more frequently, and also to remind them of all the different ways you can cook red meat.

 Q: How will this partnership help to grow demand for our beef and lamb?

 Taste has created a range of content including beef and lamb hubs with recipe collections, editorials and galleries to help build consumers’ confidence to cook with red meat.
 How-to videos have been integrated into the recipe collections to show site visitors how to prepare a beef or lamb meal step-by-step.

 As part of the partnership, Taste will schedule red meat-related social media posts every week – linking to simple recipes and videos – and encouraging their followers to consider beef or lamb for their mid-week meals.

 For beef, we’ll generally focus on the health and nutrition aspects to link in with MLA’s Olympic and Paralympic partnerships.
 For lamb, we’ll be focusing on the quick, easy and versatile meals to reiterate the spring lamb campaign’s message that cooking lamb is ‘Too Easy’.
 Taste is also working on pulling together ‘budget-friendly’ collections to keep lamb relevant and demonstrate value for money.

 Q: What are some other benefits of MLA’s partnership with Taste?

-One of the major benefits from this partnership is that Taste will be measuring all activity and engagement on all activity, and then reporting back to MLA with the key findings.
+One of the major benefits from this partnership is that Taste will be measuring all activity and engagement and then reporting back to MLA with the key findings.
 For example, we’ve already found out some interesting insights like: